Complete Guide to Different Soil Types

 Other soil characteristics

-Soil texture isn’t the only thing you need to know about your soil, but the other important characteristics aren’t things you can see or feel.
-Get a soil test to find out your soil pH level and which plant nutrients it contains (along with which ones it’s missing).
-You can get a soil test from your local Cooperative Extension Service.
+Soil texture isn’t the only thing you need to know about your soil.
+The other important characteristics aren’t things you can see or feel.

 Soil pH